God considers fasting important.

 Fasting is a commitment to seeking the Lord.
 It is not reserved for the self-righteous, but it is a privilege from which each of us can benefit.

-Most people go without food during a diet or when they’re too busy to eat, but this isn’t biblical fasting.
-So what is biblical fasting?
+Most people go without food during a diet or when they’re too busy to eat, but this isn’t biblical fasting. what does fasting mean?

-But you still may not know how to begin the fast or how long it should last.
+Now that you’ve decided to fast and are properly motivated, you still may not know how to begin the fast, or how long it should last.

-This involves abstaining from all forms of food but not from water, and it commonly lasts 24 hours, from sunrise to sunrise.
+The normal fast involves abstaining from all forms of food but not from water, and commonly lasts 24 hours, from sunrise to sunrise.

-So set aside specific and significant time during your fast to worship and seek God.
-Plan where you’ll do this so that your time can he unhurried and it helps you enjoy the Lord.
+During your fast set aside specific and significant time to worship and seek God.
+Plan where you’ll he, so your time can he unhurried and conducive to enjoying the Lord.
 Many people begin this time by repenting of any sins the Holy Spirit brings to mind and asking for God’s forgiveness.
 This is essential to ensure that sin is not hindering your communication with God.

 If your fast lasts longer than a few days, you should continue with juices for a day or more before gradually introducing more substantial foods like yogurt, soup and fruit.
-Be sure you introduce new foods in small quantities and chew well.
-You should stop eating as soon as you begin feeling full.
+Be sure you introduce new foods in small quantities, and that it is chewed well.
+You should stop eating at the slightest sensation of fullness.